What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

 Rompers

-I packed two athletic rompers and I found them to be a perfect option for exploring the island by golf cart and scooter or for heading to the market.
-If I got a little chilly or wanted to cover up a bit I just thew my button up shirt over it.
-These can do double duty as cover ups to throw on over your swimsuit.
+I packed two athletic rompers and found them to be a perfect option for exploring the island by golf cart or scooter, or for a casual trip to the local market.
+When I got a little chilly or wanted extra coverage, I simply threw my button-up shirt over the top.
+These also pull double duty as cover-ups over your swimsuit — a great space-saving option!

 Athletic Dress w/Shorts

-I love a good athletic dress, especially when it has built-in shorts!
-This makes a cute, casual option as an alternative to yoga pants or athletic shorts for exploring the island.
+I love a good athletic dress, especially one with built-in shorts.
+It’s a cute, casual alternative to yoga pants or athletic shorts for a day of island exploring.

 What to Wear in the Cook Islands: Layers

-The Cook Islands can get surprisingly cool in the evenings, during periods of cloud cover, and during their winter (dry) season.
-I found a couple long sleeve shirts you can thrown on and take off to be absolutely essential!
+The Cook Islands can get surprisingly cool in the evenings, during periods of cloud cover, and throughout their winter dry season.
+I found a couple of light layering pieces to be absolutely essential — don’t leave home without them!

 Button Up Shirt